Your Parental Rights

 For decades, claims regarding paternity largely boiled down to who could argue the most persuasive case in court.
 Today, that is not the case.
 With the introduction of blood and DNA tests, science allows paternity to be determined with virtually 100 percent accuracy.

 The result can mean a decisive victory for men who have been denied their parental rights, and for women who have been unable to collect financial support from biological fathers who denied parentage.
 Legally determining the father is not as difficult as it used to be.
-In court, proof of paternity is the only thing that will allow a court order to require a parent to pay child support.
+In courts in Texas, proof of paternity is the only thing that will allow a court order to require a parent to pay child support.

-Determining Biological Parents
+Determining Biological Parents in Texas

 Even with scientific tests proving paternity, answering the question, “Who is the father?” is not always straightforward.
 In court, paternity will be acknowledged, presumed, or adjudicated.
 A father is presumed the parent if the parties are married at the time the child is born or if the father consented to being listed on the child’s birth certificate.
 A presumed father is assumed to be the father unless he or the mother proves otherwise in court.
 An adjudicated, presumed, or acknowledged father is legal obligated to support his children financially.

 - Equitable Parent – When someone in the child’s life plays a parent-like role, but is not an adoptive parent, or biologically related to the child.
 An equitable parent is often a close family friend.